 Here are 10 things that may surprise you:

 - First and foremost, I’m an actor.
 So EVERYTHING I teach has been tried out at some point in my career, and been successful for me.
-If it wasn’t, I don’t teach it to you.*
+If it wasn’t, I don’t teach it to you.* I’ve been in 10+ Broadway shows and National Tours and starred in dozens of regional productions.

 - I’m TOTALLY obsessed with #process.
 Don’t get me wrong, I love results, but enjoying the process makes the journey much more fun.